ansys/pysystem-coupling/doc/source/api/index.rst

 API Reference
 =============

-There are three main "levels" to consider in the PySystemCoupling API:
+There are three main "levels" of interaction with the PySystemCoupling API:

 * Launching and/or connecting to a System Coupling server instance by calling :func:`launch<core.launch>` or :func:`connect<core.connect>`.
 These functions